Skip to content

 Best utility role

 Use Edenton as a pacing decision.
-It can turn the Inner Banks stretch into a humane drive day by giving the route a real waterfront pause before the road continues toward Hertford and Elizabeth City.
+It can turn the Inner Banks stretch into a humane drive day by giving the route a real waterfront pause before the road continues toward Elizabeth City.

 Watch for

 Keep broad corridor utility cues separate from Edenton-local claims.
 A nearby or edge-context planning note should support planning, not imply access or conditions.
+The stop should feel like route support, not a technical record.

 Practical route utility nearby